In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in

 8. Go for the gold, or silver, or...

 Skating, skiing, hockey, bobsled, and more — Lake Placid's rich Olympic heritage is alive and well.
 No matter the season, you can tour our Olympic sites where you'll often find athletes from around the world training as they pursue their own gold medals.
-2020 also marks the 40th anniversary of the 1980 Winter Olympic Games and 2022 marked the 90th anniversary of the 1932 Winter Olympic Games held right here in Lake Placid.
-Join us February 13 - 23 in the town where miracles happen and the legacy lives on!
+2020 marked the 40th anniversary of the 1980 Winter Olympic Games and 2022 marked the 90th anniversary of the 1932 Winter Olympic Games held right here in Lake Placid.
+When you're in Lake Placid, you will experience a town where miracles happen and the legacy lives on!

 7. Craft brews